 Nuxeo is a very recent and highly disruptive force in the DAM industry.
-While some players in the enterprise space have been at it for over a decade, backwards compatibility requirements coupled with a "grow by acquisition" mentaility of the status quo give quite an opening to innovators like Nuxeo.
+While some players in the enterprise space have been at it for over a decade, backwards compatibility requirements coupled with th status quo's "grow by acquisition" mentality give quite an opening to innovators like Nuxeo.

 Alfresco: Open Source content management

 Alfresco was founded by refugees of Documentum, and Alfresco's DAM is but one component of their entire enterprise solution.
 Similar to AEM, Alfresco offers a web-centric content management system in Open Source form, with DAM as something of an afterthought.
 Just like AEM, where AEM Assets has become a product in its own right, the Alfresco DAM component has become more of its own product than anyone predicted.

 Alfresco is fundamentally a content management system (CMS), with DAM as one of several dimensions.
 It has a capability for "document management", which is more involved than pure asset management.
 It also has significant business process management strengths, letting users define and manage workflows to support enterprise collaboration.
 And it has tools that support data governance and records management, popular with larger organizations.

 Of the 25 DAMs we're partnered with, Alfresco has the very largest InDesign deployments: there are several companies using Alfresco as their DAM who have 5,000 or more seats of InDesign.
 We delivered a very robust Connector for Alfresco that integrates the feedback of some of the largest InDesign authoring groups.